Soon Over Babaluma: Reception

+In a contemporary NME review, Nick Kent was nonplussed by the album, saying that a "deal of the music here does tend to fall on stony ground, being ultimately rendered fairly obsolete", putting "Quantum Physics" as "defiantly impenetrable at this juncture that I daren't make some dogmatic statement concerning its merits".
+He compared Soon Over Babaluma to the Beatles' song "Baby, You're a Rich Man" and to the music of the Upsetters.

-American musician Dominique Leone reviewed Soon Over Babaluma for Pitchfork, writing that he "was constantly surprised at how clear everything sounded, as if the band had recorded all of this stuff in one fell swoop during an unbelievably inspired, marathon session.
+In a retrospective review, musician Dominique Leone reviewed Soon Over Babaluma for Pitchfork, singling out "Chain Reaction/Quantum Physics" duo as the record's highlight and writing that he "was constantly surprised at how clear everything sounded, as if the band had recorded all of this stuff in one fell swoop during an unbelievably inspired, marathon session.
 One of the great things about Can ... was the attention to detail and realization that the effect of each tiny moment in the course of a song can affect the momentum of the entire piece.
 No small miracles here: even if it's sad to think these albums represent Can's last great gasp, none of their moments have ever sounded better".
+However, Leone felt mixed about "Splash" saying it was underwhelming, "seeming tired and directionless in comparison to the rest of the record".

-In his review for Allmusic, American music journalist Ned Raggett stated that "With Suzuki departed, vocal responsibilities were now split between Karoli and Schmidt.
+In his review for Allmusic, music journalist Ned Raggett stated that "with Suzuki departed, vocal responsibilities were now split between Karoli and Schmidt.
 Wisely, neither try to clone Mooney or Suzuki, instead aiming for their own low-key way around things", giving the album a rating of four stars out of five.
+The Spin Alternative Record Guide considers Soon Over Babaluma to be the best album among Can discography, highlighting the side two sequence of "Chain Reaction/Quantum Physics" as Can's "absolute zenith" and lauding the performance synergy of Czukay and Liebezeit.
+In The Rolling Stone Album Guide, Douglas Wolk said the album was "mellow and almost timid in places", with the exception of "Chain Reaction", deeming the song a precursor to 1990s techno.

 Robert Christgau was less impressed in The Village Voice, comparing its "singularly European" music to a less interesting, less biting variation on Miles Davis' 1970s electric period: "It's never pompous, discernibly smart, playful, even goofy.
 If you give it your all you can make out a few shards of internal logic.
 But the light tone avoids texture, density, or pain.
 The jazzy pulse is innocent of swing, funk, or sex".
-In The Rolling Stone Album Guide, Douglas Wolk said the album was "mellow and almost timid in places", with the exception of "Chain Reaction", deeming the song a precursor to 1990s techno.